Want a website, but can’t afford eye-watering developer fees?

-GoDaddy doesn’t have a free plan, but it does offer a 14-day free trial.
-Two weeks should be plenty of time for you to decide whether it’s the right website builder for you.
+GoDaddy doesn’t have a free plan, but it does offer a 1 month free trial.
+This should be plenty of time for you to decide whether it’s the right website builder for you.

 Now, let’s crack on and see how much the premium plans are.